-Our modern way of living has saturated our lives with a myriad of mobile devices which connects our children to peers, social media, apps, gaming experiences, and video streaming services 24/7.
+Our modern way of living has saturated our lives with a myriad of mobile devices which connects our children to peers, social media, apps, gaming experiences, and video streaming services 24/7, yo be honest I rather buy an S2417DG monitor for my kids to play instead of gaving them all day on their phone.
 One survey conducted by the PEW Research Center found that 92 percent of teenagers confessed to using the Internet every day!

 While it might be easy to overlook our families’ reliance on electronics, we can’t ignore the potential health problems our technology exposes to our loved ones.
 The digital era is impacting our physical health in the following ways: